shrop/os-app-configs/shrop-mac.md

 * Setup suaritadmin account
 * Configure AD for authentication
 * Add Dropbox folder to the Dock
-* Configure Time Machine

 System Preferences